Gerrard-YNWA/lua-utf8/README.md

 Name
 ====

-lua-utf8, utf8 tool lib for lua.
+lua-utf8, simple, lightweight utf8 lib in pure lua.

 Description
 ===========

-This library implements several basic function for utf8 strings in pure lua.
+This library implements several basic function for utf8 strings in pure lua with no dependency.

 * [Methods](#methods)
     * [validate](#validate)